 House membership cuts across academic classification, geographic regions, socio-economic backgrounds, racial and cultural backgrounds, as well as across all interest areas.
 This diversity ensures full-time students have the opportunity to examine long-held belief systems and to learn to appreciate and celebrate diversity in a supportive caring environment.

 The Room Placement Process

-Housing requests can be completed online any time after acceptance to the university.
+Housing requests can be completed online after acceptance to the university and through June 9th.
 Roommate requests are considered when the request is received from both parties and space is available.
-Chances of being placed with the roommate of your choice are greatest if the request is submitted prior to June 1.
+Chances of being placed with the roommate of your choice are greatest if the request is submitted prior to June 9th.